 That is not it, at all.”

-Paired back to one of the earlier stanzas, here is another set of words that are almost violent: ‘to have bitten off the matter with a smile / to have squeezed the universe into a ball’.
-Here, Prufrock fantasizes that he has had a change of heart, and gone to speak to the woman at the center of the poem, picturing himself as Lazarus (thus showing both academic and biblical learning) come back from the dead, i.e. Prufrock overcoming his crippling shyness.
+Paired back to one of the earlier stanzas, here is another set of almost violent words: ‘to have bitten off the matter with a smile / to have squeezed the universe into a ball.’
+Here, Prufrock fantasizes that he has had a change of heart and gone to speak to the woman at the center of the poem, picturing himself as Lazarus (thus showing both academic and biblical learning) come back from the dead, i.e.,,, Prufrock overcoming his crippling shyness.

 And would it have been worth it, after all,